waimea-Ben/200Assesment/design.md

 - Use language and other content appropriate to my end-users (e.g. advanced language, no slang, formal, etc.)
 - page fully tailored to the stakeholders feedback structured how they want it.
 - Ensure it works on a range of devices, especially those likely to be used by the clients (e.g. all images have an alt tag, high contrast all around site, etc.)
+- will need to use lots of testing to make sure it suits all circumstances

 ### LEGALITY